-The LQ6T valve is an electrically actuated oil-metering valve with an on-board, electronic position controller.
-The valve is designed to accept a demand signal, and then accurately position the oil-metering element, exposing the port effective area proportional to flow.
+The LQ6T valve is an electrically actuated fuel valve with an on-board, electronic position controller.
+The valve is designed to accept a demand signal, and then accurately position the fuel metering element, exposing the port effective area proportional to flow.
 The metering element is designed to promote self-cleaning by a shear-type action created by the rotary plate and shoe.
 Position feedback is achieved using a resolver.
-The resolver is directly coupled to the oil-metering element, thus eliminating the need for couplings or gear trains and their associated inaccuracies.
+The resolver is directly coupled to the fuel metering element, thus eliminating the need for couplings or gear trains and their associated inaccuracies.

-Oil metering control is achieved by a combination of accurately scheduling the metering valve port area and regulating the differential pressure across the metering port.
+Liquid fuel control is achieved by a combination of accurately scheduling the metering valve port area and regulating the differential pressure across the metering port.
 Regulation is achieved through an integral, single stage, throttling differential pressure regulator.

-This design will operate in conjunction with any type of "pressure source" oil system (centrifugal type pump or bypassing system on a positive displacement pump that controls inlet pressure to this valve).
+The valve is intended for use on industrial gas turbines in the 6 to 42 MW power range.
+Specifically, this design will operate in conjunction with any type of "pressure source" fuel system (centrifugal type pump or bypassing system on a positive displacement pump that controls inlet pressure to this valve).
 Flow metering is implemented with the use of an electrically actuated rotary plate and shoe with electrical dual-position feedback.
-The valve is designed to automatically purge trapped air or vapor within the internal passages.
+The valve is designed to automatically purge trapped air or fuel vapor within the internal passages.
 No provision for manual bleeding of the valves in required.
 The valve is self-cleaning, with a shear action metering section.